huachuan/20_ambulance-route/README.md

 # Smart traffic light
 ## [Check our Youtube demo video](https://youtu.be/kPmq3VhWfX8)
 While emergency vehicles speed up to save lives, they put themselves in a dangerous condition.
-We plan to develop a smart traffic light system to guarantee the safety of the emergency vehicles.
+We developed a smart traffic light system to guarantee the safety of the emergency vehicles.
 When emergency vehicles pass a crossroad, the sensors of traffic light know and send the message to the cloud so that the cloud controls the traffic lights to let emergency vehicles pass the traffic light at a higher speed.

 <p align="center">